nounpl. mangoes or mangos

 - the tropical, evergreen, Asiatic tree (Mangifera indica) of the cashew family on which it grows

 - a.
-A tropical Asian evergreen tree (Mangifera indica) cultivated for its edible fruit.b.
-The ovoid fruit of this tree, having a smooth rind, sweet juicy flesh, and a flat one-seeded stone.
-It is eaten ripe or pickled when green.
+A tropical evergreen tree (Mangifera indica) native to Asia, widely cultivated for its edible fruit.b.
+The oval fruit of this tree, having a smooth rind, sweet juicy flesh, and a flat one-seeded stone, and eaten ripe or pickled when green.

 - Chiefly North Midland US A bell pepper, especially a green one.

 Origin of mangoFrom Portuguese manga, fruit of the mango tree, from Malayalam mā&ndot;&ndot;a or a kindred Dravidian source; akin to Tamil mā, mānti, māti.

 (plural mangoes or mangos)

 - (botany) A tropical Asian fruit tree, Mangifera indica.

 - The fruit of the mango tree.